-- name the asset filename. url is also supported - asset_hash asset hash - algorithm hash algorithm - locations list of locations fetch asset from - cache_dirs list of cache directories - expire time in seconds for the asset to expire fetch()
+- name the asset filename. url is also supported

+- asset\hash asset hash

+- algorithm hash algorithm

+- locations list of locations where the asset can be fetched from - cache\dirs list of cache directories - expire time in seconds for the asset to expire fetch()

 Fetches the asset.
-First tries to find the asset on the provided cache_dirs list.
+First tries to find the asset on the provided cache\dirs list.
 Then tries to download the asset from the locations list provided.